ethanwainer/ethanwainer.github.io/README.md

 # wainer.io
-Personal website for Ethan Wainer
+Personal website for Ethan Wainer.
-Feel free to use for your own personal site
+Feel free to use for your own personal site.